Dlex925/Operation-Typhoon/README.md

 ### Known bugs:

-1. Enemies sprites might stack causing lag - will be fixed when implementing a better tracking algorithm
+1. ~~Enemies sprites might stack causing lag - will be fixed when implementing a better tracking algorithm~~ (Probably fixed, or at least ameliorated in such a way that it wont be noticeable)
 2. If the map is not bordered with 1's, even if the wall looks good when you "push" into it, the wall will move 1 tile - solved by creating a correct map(bordered with 1's) - **Not a problem**
+3. In the map creator you might be able to place the player over a wall, making the map not playable
 ### To implement:

 (This section represents the features i want to add to the game, along side the requirements for "Tema 1", "Tema 2"